Image Optimization for a Faster Framer Website

 4.1 SVG & Icon Management

-Icons are often overlooked when it comes to speed optimisation, yet they add up quickly in total page weight.
+Icons are often overlooked when it comes to speed optimization, yet they add up quickly in total page weight.
 The best approach is to:

 • Use SVGs instead of PNG icons, as they are scalable, lightweight, and don’t pixelate.